Nordic countries: Early modern period and industrialisation

 Sweden was very successful during the Thirty Years' War, while Denmark was a failure.
 Sweden saw an opportunity of a change of power in the region.
 Denmark–Norway had a threatening territory surrounding Sweden and the Sound Dues were a continuing irritation for the Swedes.
 In 1643, the Swedish Privy Council determined Swedish territorial gain in an eventual war against Denmark–Norway to have good chances.
 Not long after this, Sweden invaded Denmark–Norway.

 The war ended as foreseen with Swedish victory and with the Treaty of Brömsebro in 1645 Denmark–Norway had to cede some of their territories, including Norwegian territories Jemtland, Herjedalen and Idre and Serna, as well as the Danish Baltic Sea islands of Gotland and Ösel.
 The Thirty Years' War thus began the rise of Sweden as a great power, while it marked the start of decline for the Danish.

 To some extent in the 16th century and certainly in the 17th, the Nordic region played a major role in European politics at the highest level.
 The struggle for dominion over the Baltic Sea and its trading opportunities raged between Denmark–Norway and Sweden, which began to impact upon the neighbouring nations.
 Sweden prevailed in the long term and became a major European power as it extended its reach into coastal tracts in modern-day Russia, Estonia, Latvia, and – following the Thirty Years' War – also into Pomerania and other North German areas.
 Sweden also conquered vast areas from Denmark–Norway during the Northern Wars in the middle of the 17th century.
 Sweden also had several conflicts with Russia over Finland and other eastern areas of the country and after the Great Northern War (1700–1721) Sweden lost most of its territories outside the old Swedish border to Russia which then became the new major power in Northern Europe.

 After the Napoleonic Wars (1803–1815), the political map of the Nordic countries altered again.
-In 1809, Finland was conquered by Russian Empire from Sweden in the Finnish War, after which Finland became the autonomous Grand Duchy of Finland.
+In 1809, Finland, then under Swedish rule, was conquered by the Russian Empire in the Finnish War, after which Finland became the autonomous Grand Duchy of Finland.
 In turn, Sweden captured Norway from Denmark in 1814 in the Swedish–Norwegian War and started a Union between Sweden and Norway.
 Iceland, the Faroe Islands and Greenland, which had been re-colonised in the 18th century, became Danish.
 Population growth and industrialisation brought change to the Nordic countries during the 19th century and new social classes steered political systems towards democracy.
 International politics and nationalism also created the preconditions for the later independence of Norway in 1905, Finland in 1917 and Iceland in 1944.